Sleep improves athletic performance!

 › Effects of muscle activation

-2. No power without regeneration
+2. No performance without regeneration

 Leistungskurve der sportlichen Leistung im Tagesverlauf